Good prophets know when the end is near

 30 Pages Posted: 25 Nov 2019 Last revised: 17 Mar 2023

 Date Written: November 1, 2019

-We consider a general class of finite-horizon online decision-making problems, where in each period, a controller is presented a stochastic arrival and needs to choose one of a set of permissible actions, and the objective measured at the end of the horizon depends only on the aggregate type-action counts.
-Such a framework encapsulates many online stochastic variants of common optimization problems including bin packing, generalized assignment, and network revenue management.
-In such settings, we study a natural model-predictive control algorithm that acts greedily based on an updated certainty-equivalent optimization problem in each period.
+We consider a class of online decision-making problems with exchangeable actions, where in each period a controller is presented an input type drawn from some stochastic arrival process and must choose an action, and the final objective depends only on the aggregate type-action counts.
+Such a framework encapsulates many online stochastic variants of common optimization problems with knapsack, bin packing and generalized assignment as canonical examples.
+In such settings, we study a natural model-predictive control algorithm that, in each period, acts greedily based on an updated certainty-equivalent optimization problem.
 We introduce a simple, yet general, condition under which this algorithm obtains uniform additive loss (independent of the horizon) compared to an optimal solution with full knowledge of arrivals.
 Our condition builds on the compensated coupling technique of Vera and Banerjee (2019), providing a unified view of how uniform additive loss arises as a consequence of the geometry of the underlying decision-making problem.

 Keywords: online stochastic decision-making, approximate dynamic programing, prophet inequalities, bin packing